 Make Miniature Scale Hinges

-Working scale miniature hinges on models or dolls house furniture is not something modelers make often, but they aren't particularly difficult to make using sheet brass or scrap metal from tin cans.
-This tutorial will show you the steps to making a simple hinge which can be modified to make a range of hinge shapes and styles for modeling purposes.
+Working scale miniature hinges on models or dollhouse furniture is not something modelers make often, but they aren't particularly difficult to make using sheet brass or scrap metal from tin cans.
+These are simple steps to make a simple hinge, which can be modified to make a range of hinge shapes and styles for modeling purposes.

 You don't need special materials or tools.
 You will need a basic pillar or rectangular shaped needle file, a pin, and needle-nose or beading pliers.
 You can practice making the hinges from material salvaged from tin cans or aluminum pop cans then go on to making custom hinges from sheet brass or copper.

 Note: The problem with scale hinges is that they won't support a lot of weight, and they are difficult to anchor in a project as scale 'nails' must be very short.
 You can use this method to produce slightly stronger hinges by soldering the hinge ends, but you will still have the difficulty of anchoring the hinge to the miniature piece (such as doors or windows) so that it won't pull out.Continue to 2 of 10 below.

 02 of 10